fgoujeon/maki/doc/concepts/composite-state.md

 You make Maki create a composite state just like you make it create a simple state: by defining a `maki::state_builder`.
 A state becomes composite as soon as you give it at least one transition table, which you do by calling `maki::state_builder::transition_tables()`.

 > [!important]
-> When the same state builder is given to several transition tables (e.g. the table of a composite state and the table of the state machine root), it builds several, independent `maki::state` objects.
+> When the same state builder is referenced in several transition tables (e.g. the table of a composite state and the table of the state machine root), it builds several, independent `maki::state` objects.